-- They are one of the most reliable reversible methods of contraception if used correctly. - They slightly increase the risk of having a blood clot in the veins and arteries, especially in the first year or when restarting a combined hormonal contraceptive following a break of 4 or more weeks. - Please be alert and see your doctor if you think you may have symptoms of a blood clot (see section 2 "Blood clots").
+- They are one of the most reliable reversible methods of contraception if used correctly. - They slightly increase the risk of having a blood clot in the veins and arteries, especially in the first year or when restarting a combined hormonal contraceptive following a break of 4 or more weeks. - Please be alert and see your doctor if you think you may have symptoms of a blood clot (see section 2 "Blood clots")

-Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

 - Keep this leaflet.
-You may need to read it again. - If you have any further questions or need more advice, ask your doctor, family planning nurse, or pharmacist. - This medicine has been prescribed for you only.
+You may need to read it again. - If you have any further questions, ask your doctor, pharmacist or nurse. - This medicine has been prescribed for you only.
 Do not pass it on to others.
-It may harm them. - If you get any side effects, talk to your doctor or pharmacist.
+It may harm them, even if their signs of illness are the same as yours. - If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
 See section 4.